kyleskwon/kyleskwon.github.io/about.md

 <h2 class="heading">Web Development</h2>

-<p>From the beginning of January 2015, my main focus was to teach myself full stack web development.
-With the help of my mentors, I learned how to build apps with various technologies including Ruby, Rails, HTML, CSS, and Bootstrap.
+<p>Since January of 2015, my main focus was to teach myself full stack web development.
+With the help of my mentors, I learned how to build applications with various technologies such Ruby, Rails, Bootstrap, HTML, and CSS.
 Currently, I am working on my craft with frontend technologies such as Javascript, Angular.JS and jQuery.</p>

 <br>

-<h2 class="heading">Motion & Picture</h2>
+<h2 class="heading">Global Perspective</h2>

-<p>Ever since I picked up my first DSLR in 2013, I fell in love with the sound of the shutter.
-Simply put, photography and video have made me continue to go outside.
-In post, editing is my playground to be creative both visually and through story telling.</p>
+<p>I have been to 20 countries outside of the U.S. I come from humble beginnings, and never imagined that I would be able to travel as much as I have.
+I gained tons of self awareness along my journey as well as problem solving skills that make life at home a breeze.
+You can say I was bit by the travel bug as I am fascinated by the places in our world and the people who I encountered along the way.</p>

 <br>

-<h2 class="heading">Travel</h2>
+<h2 class="heading">Visual & Audio</h2>

-<p>I have been to 20 countries outside of the United States.
-I didn't visit a majority of those places until 2011.
-The amount of problem solving and self awareness that I gained can be attributed to my travels.
-I will forever be fascinated by the places I've seen and the people that I've encountered.</p>
+<p>Ever since I picked up my first DSLR in 2013, I fell in love with the sound of the shutter. <a href="http://www.instagram.com/goldframes">Photography</a> and video motivate me to get outside.
+In post, editing to music is my favorite creative outlet. </p>

 <br>